sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/search_contexts.md

 If you're an admin, to enable this feature for all users set `experimentalFeatures.searchContextsQuery` to `true` in your global settings (for regular users, just use the normal settings menu).
 You'll then see a "Create context" button from the search results page and a "Query" input field in the search contexts form.
 If you want revisions specified in these query based search contexts to be indexed, set `experimentalFeatures.search.index.query.contexts` to `true` in site configuration.

 ### Creating search contexts from search results
 You can now create new search contexts right from the search results page.
-Once you've enabled query-based search contexts, you'll see a Create context button above the search results.
+Once you've enabled query-based search contexts you'll see a Create context button above the search results.

 ## Managing search contexts with the API